 - Birth & Death Records: before Jan 1906

 - Warren County Tax Assessor Office has tax records but may also be in the county commissioners' office or with the prothonotary.

-The following are web links to Genealogy and family history, Records and Resources relevant to Warren County.
+The following are web links to Genealogy, Records and Resources pertaining to Warren County.
 Each of these genealogy links fall into 3 categories: Business oriented Sites, Private Sites or Organization Sites.
 Some have free access some require a cost.
 This is basically a listing which has been compiled or submitted.
 I do not recommend or promote one genealogy site over another.
-Feel free to provide your own favorite Warren County genealogy or family history related sites.

 Warren Co.
 PA Maps, Atlases & Gazetteers

 Warren Co.
 PA Church / Bible Records & Cemeteries / Graveyards